pergrin/fictional-happiness/README.md

                     "text": "is",
                     "end": 10,
                     "id": "s0-t2"
-                }....]}],
+                }....]}],<br />
-	"text": "A model is presented to characterize the class of languages obtained by adding reduplication to context-free languages....", "id": "c827f119-12ce-42db-8dce-f4a8ab1caa6c"
+	"text": "A model is presented to characterize the class of languages obtained by adding reduplication to context-free languages....",<br />
+    "id": "c827f119-12ce-42db-8dce-f4a8ab1caa6c"
 }